20 Best YouTube Channels for Back-end and Front-end Engineers

 The coding train is not your usual coding channel.
 Algorithmic art, machine learning, simulation, or generative poetry - that's what you can expect to see here.

-It’s run by Daniel Shiffman, a passionate Mathematician dedicated to catering the best beginner-friendly tutorials and creative projects, to the community of beginner engineers and code-curious alike.
+Daniel Shiffman, a passionate Mathematician, runs a dedicated site to create the best beginner-friendly tutorials and creative projects for the community of beginner engineers and code-curious alike.
 Since 2015, he's been sharing his passion through tutorials and live streams, covering topics that made people fall in love with code, such as the Nature of Code series.
 The series is based on his book, and dives deep into how can your code capture the properties of nature – and guess what!
-It’s at 45 videos right now and new videos are still being added.
+It's at 45 videos right now and new videos are still being added.

 Popular videos to explore: